That pixie cut seemed like a good idea at the time. But now you’re staring in the mirror, and the reflection looking back is more, “Eek!” than chic.

-When you want your hair to hurry up and grow already, Dr. Bergfeld recommends these tips:
+When you want your hair to hurry up and grow already, Dr. Bergfeld recommends these proven methods:

 “Take care of your health issues,” she says.
 Hormonal abnormalities, anemia and other nutrient deficiencies can short-circuit the growth pattern.
-Before experimenting with supplements and vitamins, Dr. Bergfeld recommends having your doctor do some tests to identify any possible deficiencies.
+Dr. Bergfeld recommends having your doctor do some tests to identify any possible deficiencies.

 Hair that’s weak and damaged will break long before it reaches great lengths (or even medium lengths).
 Avoid bleach and chemical treatments that can damage hair.

 Like chemicals, heat styling can damage your hair.
 Try to avoid frequent blowouts and step away from the curling iron.
 If you can’t resist, use a heat protectant before you style.

 Fine, coarse, curly, colored — different hair types have different needs.
 If your hair is dry, for instance, wash it less frequently and use a heavier conditioner.
 If your hair is fine or very curly, it can be easily damaged.
 Avoid brushing while it’s wet and use products designed for your hair type.